smithmichael11/smithmichael11/README.md

 - Risk assessment and management
 - Technical writing and documentation

-  #### Certainly!
-Below is a more holistic write-up that covers the entire setup of Wazuh, including the agent installation, vulnerability analysis, and mitigation, along with your steps for securing your environment.
-You can also incorporate screenshots from your project for a clearer presentation.

 ---

 ### **Project Overview: Wazuh SIEM Setup, Vulnerability Detection, and Mitigation**